mvolkmann/blog/src/migrating-from-react-to-htmx.md

 1. Install Bun.

-   Bun does not currently support Windows outside of WSL, but will release a new version that supports windows very soon.
+   Bun does not currently support Windows outside of WSL, but there will be a new version that supports windows very soon.

    Enter `curl -fsSL https://bun.sh/install | bash`